Ventricular Septal Defects

 Signs and symptoms:

 Small defects in the septum do not show any symptoms because it closes on its own gradually during childhood.
-Large defects shows signs and symptoms usually after birth within few days or weeks or months.

 The first sign of VSD is heart murmur, which is a whooshing sound that can be heard using a stethoscope.
 The other symptoms include:

 Ventricular septal defects mostly occur due to defective genes and chromosomes, that may be hereditary.